How To Find An Obituary For A Specific Person in Canada

 • Cause of death (optional)

-• Biographical info like education, career, interests, accomplishments
+• Biographical info like education, career, interests, and accomplishments

 • Names of immediate family members and survivors